Island Dynamics | Lyneborggade 21, st. | 2300 Copenhagen S | Denmark | Tel.: +45 5340 1982 | E-

 In 1557, Portugal established a colony on Macau, then a sparsely populated archipelago in the Pearl River Delta.
 Macau developed into a major trading centre and regional leader in the gambling industry.
 Macau became a self-

-Macau’s islands were expanded through land reclamation over time, yet the spatial limitations arising from the territory’s enclave geography led to extreme yet phased urban densification.
+Macau’s islands were expanded through land reclamation over time.
+The spatial limitations arising from the territory’s enclave geography led to extreme yet phased urban densification.
 Macau is today the most densely populated territory in the world, with 650,000 residents concentrated in just 30.5 km², primarily on the 8.5 km² Macau Peninsula.
-Yet despite its small size, Macau Peninsula is a place of strong neighbourhood and functional distinction, encompassing cultural heritage tourism zones; numerous Buddhist, Taoist, and Christian religious sites; residential districts at all income levels; casino zones; green parks; and retail districts.
+Yet despite its small size, Macau Peninsula is a place of strong neighbourhood and functional distinction, encompassing heritage tourism zones; Buddhist, Taoist, and Christian religious sites; residential districts at all income levels; casino zones; green parks; and retail districts.

 Although Macau is best known for its gambling tourism and UNESCO World Heritage status (both of which are characterised by strict regulatory regimes), Macau Peninsula in particular is rich in vernacular urban and architectural practices that flourish alongside, above, and sometimes beneath the city’s internationally oriented facade.